Celebrating Seniors - Donald Sutherland is 81 Part 3

 The made-for-TV biographical movie Path to War (2002) starred Donald Sutherland, who won the Best Supporting Actor Golden Globe Award for his performance as Clark M. Clifford, trusted advisor to President Lyndon Johnson.
 Actress Felicity Huffman, who had been in Sutherland’s 1992 movie Quicksand: No Escape, played President Johnson’s wife, “Ladybird” Johnson.

 In 2003, Donald Sutherland was in the critically acclaimed Civil War movie Cold Mountain (2003), and The Italian Job (2003) action movie starring Mark Wahlberg, Charlize Theron, and Jason Statham.
+The Italian Job was a remake of the popular 1969 Michael Caine movie, and filmed in Canada, the USA, and several locations in Italy – Trento, Genoa, and Venice.

 Jason Statham and septuagenarian senior citizen Sutherland would also appear in the 2011 thriller The Mechanic.